Sustainable Gaps

 What changed.

-A vague field issue became a reviewable plan with a traceable operating route.
+A vague field issue became a reviewable plan with a clear operating path.

 System limits were named early, which kept the team from chasing a false database answer.